 If a non-AP STA(#16592) receives an MU-RTS Trigger frame, the non-AP STA(#16592) shall commence the transmission of a CTS frame response at the SIFS time boundary after the end of a received PPDU when all the following conditions are met:

 The MU-RTS Trigger frame has one of the User Info fields addressed to the non-AP STA(#16592).
-The User Info field is addressed to a non-AP STA(#16592) if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the non-AP STA(#16592) is associated or by the AP corresponding to the transmitted BSSID if the non-AP STA(#16592) is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field(#15959) set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP STA(#16592) transmits.
+The User Info field is addressed to a non-AP STA(#16592) if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the MU-RTS Trigger frame is sent by the AP with which the non-AP STA(#16592) is associated or by the AP corresponding to the transmitted BSSID if the non-AP STA(#16592) is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA field(#15959) set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the non-AP STA(#16592) transmits. or by the AP corresponding to the control BSSID if the non-AP STA is associated with an AP with BSSID different from control BSSID and has indicated support for receiving Control frames with TA set to the control BSSID(#13506) by setting the Rx Control Frame to Co-hosted BSS subfield to 1 in the HE Capabilities element that the non-AP STA transmits.(#13143)(#21157)

 The UL MU CS condition indicates that the medium is idle (see 26.5.3.5 (UL MU CS mechanism)).(19/0162r1)